bahaahani/Car-Rental-System/related_projects.md

 - **Description**: A C++ project that allows users to manage various tasks such as adding, modifying, and removing cars, as well as managing rental records.
 - **GitHub Link**: [Car-Rental-System](https://github.com/PFYCS/Car-Rental-System)

-Each project offers different features and is built with different programming languages.
-They provide a range of functionalities that can be suited for various needs in managing a car rental business.